35.4 F

 The Virginia Department of Agriculture and Consumer Services (VDACS) worked with Wythe County and the town of Rural Retreat to secure the project for Virginia.
 Youngkin approved a $25,000 Facility Grant from the Governor’s Agriculture and Forestry Industries Development (AFID) Fund, which Wythe County will match with local funds.

-“This project is important to Wythe County and our local dairy industry as we support our small businesses and Virginia’s agricultural ,” said Chairman of Wythe County Board of Supervisors Brian Vaught.
+“This project is important to Wythe County and our local dairy industry as we support our small businesses and Virginia’s agricultural economy,” said Chairman of Wythe County Board of Supervisors Brian Vaught.
 “The expansion of Duchess Dairy Products will benefit this entire sector by increasing the total production of dairy products and drawing more customers into and supporting businesses in the area.”

 NEWSLETTER SIGNUP